Skip to Content

 The CMS is named for its compact magnet, called a solenoid because of its coiled shape, and for one of the particles it specializes in detecting, the muon.
 When protons collide inside the CMS, the magnet at its heart (metal collar) deflects the resulting subatomic particles so that their paths intersect with many layers of detectors.

 Layers of silicon tiles inside the inner tracker barrel, which nests inside the magnet, pinpoint the location of charged particles and measure their momentum.

 The protruding barrel of the piece below also fits inside the magnet’s hollow.
 The rings of gold-colored boxes are muon chambers that will detect the particles.

 Picturing Higgs and Z Prime

-The image below is a visualization of a Higgs boson decaying into four muons.
+The image is a visualization of a Higgs boson decaying into four muons.
 The curly lines represent particles with low momentum that don’t reach the farthest detectors.
 Providing evidence of the Higgs boson, a hypothesized particle that is thought to explain why particles have mass, would be a major coup for the LHC.